 There is enough stress in nearly everyone’s lives.
 The last thing we need is for our relationship to be a further cause of it.
 Instead, we have the opportunity to turn our relationship into a healing haven, a buffer from the stresses of the world, and the place we go for refuge and retreat.

-We’re wishing you an abundantly peaceful holiday season, filled with the rekindling of your love’s warmth and magic!
+We’re wishing you an abundance of peace the rekindling of your love’s warmth and magic!

 Infinite Love and Joy,

 PS: We also want to share a link to another article we were recently featured in!

 Being an adult means learning to compromise, but when it comes to organization, is it possible?

 We all have different tolerances for messiness, just like we do for cleanliness.

 And if you find yourself constantly picking your battles with your partner —like finding socks scattered around the bedroom, pots and pans soaking in the sink for days, or jackets draped over chairs — it can be difficult to get through the day.

 But there are several things you can do to work together and find a happy medium when it comes to organization and communication.

 Redfin reached out to us and other experts for our best tips on sharing a space with a partner with a different organizational style – without losing your mind.

 Getting relationship and marriage help has never been easier, and we’re here for you with all our hearts.
 Learn more about our couples and marriage therapy, thriving relationship coaching, weekend couples retreats, workshops, and getaways, online relationship course and group coaching, virtual sexuality program, and premarital counseling.